 All films that are completely or partly extant are in boldface type.
 All titles not in boldface are missing and presumed lost.

-This filmography only includes the films (and one television series) that Uchida directed or co-directed; the films in which he appeared only as an actor are excluded.
-Also excluded is the one film on which he served as supervising producer: an obscure, independently-produced 1955 film called House with a Persimmon Tree (Kaki no ki no aru ie), directed by Koga Masato, who had served as assistant director on Uchida’s lost 1940 Rekichi (History) trilogy (see below).
+This filmography only includes films that Uchida directed or co-directed; films in which he appeared only as an actor are excluded.
+Also excluded are one other film and one television series in which he was involved.
+On an obscure, independently-produced 1955 film, House with a Persimmon Tree (Kaki no ki no aru ie), Uchida served as supervising producer; the movie was directed by Koga Masato, who had served as assistant director on Uchida’s lost 1940 Rekichi (History) trilogy (see below).
+For the 1969 television series Muyōnosuke (Useless Nosuke, NHK), according to Japanese Wikipedia, he served as “supervisor” on the series as a whole, but apparently didn’t personally direct any of the 19 episodes.
+According to the same source, Uchida was responsible for selecting for the title role Ibuki Goro, later to become well-known as a film and television actor.
+(He also wanted to cast him in a proposed version of the “Lone Wolf and Cub” manga series, later to be filmed (without Ibuki) by Misumi Kenji and others.)

 For silent films, except in a few cases, length (when known) is given in reels or meters, as there was no consistent projection speed during that period.
 (Films in Japan in that era, particularly in rural areas, were often hand-cranked.)

-The KJ Best Ten refers to the critics’ awards given annually, from 1926 to the present day, by Kinema Junpo (“Cinema Times”) Magazine to the ten films that the voting critics regarded as the best Japanese productions of that year.
-Uchida’s films appeared in the Best Ten list 13 times during his career, and he won the coveted “Best One” award twice (for films released in 1937 and 1939).
+The KJ Best Ten refers to the critics’ awards given annually, from 1926 to the present day, by Kinema Junpo (“Cinema Times”) Magazine to the ten films that the voting critics had judged as the best Japanese productions of that year.
+Uchida’s films appeared in the Best Ten list 13 times during his career (once posthumously), and he won the coveted “Best One” award twice (for films released in 1937 and 1939).

 Abbreviations for home video countries of issue are: J = Japan; U = United States; F = France.
-(We do not keep track if a title has gone out of print.)
+(We do not keep track when a title goes out of print.)

 |Year||Japanese Title||Romanized Title||English Title||Length||KJ Best Ten||DVD or Blu-Ray||Notes|